B2B effective cases that are not B2Boring

 Solution

-• The 'Take Care of Business' campaign, fronted by local business leaders as trusted messengers focused on economic recovery
+The 'Take Care of Business' campaign, fronted by local business leaders as trusted messengers focused on economic recovery.
+Plus, targeted messages for conservatives (focus on freedom), to Spanish-speaking segments ("Manos A La Obra") and businesses (protect your paychecks).

 Results